Last Pocket Eight Ball Rules

 Apparently, last pocket eight ball was created by players to slow down the tail-end of the 8-ball game on coin operated and other billiard tables where table fees are paid per game rather than by the hour.

-The official Last Pocket Eight Ball Rules are predominently observed in North America, Mexico, Cuba, Dominican Republic.
+The official Last Pocket Eight Ball Rules are predominently observed in North America, Puerto Rico, Mexico, Cuba, and the Dominican Republic.

 The official governing body for Last Pocket Eight Ball Rules is the Billiard Congress of America.